dderyldowney/cmladsb/README.md

     sudo dpkg-reconfigure locales
     ```

-  At the resulting interactive prompt, simply select the appropriate number (97 for en_US.UTF-8 for example) for your locale and the system will regenerate the appropriate one and apply it system wide for you.
-Occasionally, generation of locale files are corrupted and need repair.
+  At the resulting interactive prompt, simply select the appropriate number (97 for en_US.UTF-8 for example) for your locale and the system will regenerate the appropriate one and apply it system-wide for you.
+Occasionally, the generation of locale files is corrupted and needs repair.
 This has been a glitch for years.
 This handles that for you, albeit through manual reconfiguration.
-- If you're a bit more adventurous about your setup, using a Docker volume for the user homedir, or even just a Notebooks directory under it, would be a logical choice of possible user defined changes.
+- If you're a bit more adventurous about your setup, using a Docker volume for the user home dir, or even just a Notebooks directory under it, would be a logical choice for possible user-defined changes.